 Why would you buy an Executive Membership when it costs twice as much as the Gold Star Membership?
 It is simple.
 You receive 2% cash back on most Costco purchases.
 This does not include gas, unfortunately.
 However, if you do pair this membership with the American Express Costco credit card, you will earn 3% cash back on gasoline purchases.

 With the 2% cash back, you will either claim a good portion of your membership costs back or make money.
 But I don’t spend that much at Costco, you might say.
 You don’t have to.
 If you had the low grocery budget of $250 a month and spent it all at Costco each month for a year, you would earn $60 back by the end of the year.
 This means you will have actually saved $5 on the Gold Star Membership price.

 Remember, you don’t just have to do grocery shopping at Costco.
 You can also save money if you do all of your holiday shopping and clothes shopping there too.
 Costco also offers deals on movie tickets and gift cards too.
 For example you can buy $100 worth of Baja Fresh gift cards for less than $80 (at so many places - at it's typically localized).
 Switch over your medical costs to, such as contact lenses and prescription drugs.
 You will save money on essentials and earn even more cash back.

-Furthermore, using the American Express Costco credit card alongside the Executive Membership allows you to earn double cashback.
-You will earn a reward check from Costco and from Amex.
-The Costco Amex card doubles as your Executive Membership so that you don’t have to carry around two cards.
+Furthermore, using the Costco credit card alongside the Executive Membership allows you to earn double cashback.
+You will earn a reward check from Costco every year.
+The Costco card doubles as your Executive Membership so that you don’t have to carry around two cards.